Welcome to my website!

 - “American Gold Mine” by Paolo Bacigalupi (Any professional can relate.)

-- “Coding Machines” by Lawrence Kesteloot (Debugging meets cosmic horror.)
+- “Coding Machines” by Lawrence Kesteloot (Man’s reach exceeds his grasp.)

 - “The Cold Equations” by Tom Godwin (You can’t outsmart physics.)

-- “Fleep” by Jason Shiga (If you lose your memories, are you still the same man?)
+- “Fleep” by Jason Shiga (If you lose your memories, are you still the same person?)

 - “Frost and Fire” by Ray Bradbury (Man that is born of a woman is of few days.)